Neurotics Anonymous: Increasing deviant stigma

-Sociologist Edward Sagarin noted that alcoholics and addicts are considered deviants because their behavior is socially labeled as deviant.
-Meaning chronic substance abuse is seen as deviant, while being sober or "clean" is normal.
+Sociologist Edward Sagarin noted that alcoholics and addicts are considered deviants because their behavior, chronic substance abuse, is socially labeled as deviant, while being sober or "clean" is normal.
 For an alcoholic or addict, joining groups such as AA or NA immediately reduces their deviant stigma, regardless of whether or not the alcoholic or addict believes it does.
-There is no similar clear cut language to label the deviance of those in N/A, in the act of joining members label themselves as deviant and take on stigma by identifying as one of those in the group afflicted with the problems of the other members.
+There is no similar clear-cut language to label the deviance of those in N/A; in the act of joining, members label themselves as deviant and take on stigma by identifying as one of those in the group afflicted with the problems of the other members.
 Initially joining the group may prove to be more ego damaging than ego reinforcing, regardless of whether or not the group helps them overcome their problems.
 Therefore, social stigma would attract alcoholics and addicts to groups like AA and NA.
 It would, however, become a barrier preventing people from joining groups such as N/A.

 In contrast, those with severe mental illness may have acquired stigma through professional labels and diagnoses as well as through other behaviors associated with their mental illness defined as deviant.
 This stigma may not be as easily understood as alcoholism or addiction because the behavior is more varied and can not be explained by substance use.

 The objective of NA and AA is not just to help their members stop abusing drugs and alcohol.
 It is acknowledged in these programs that addiction is more systemic than a "bad habit" and is fundamentally caused by self-centeredness.
 Long term membership in Alcoholics Anonymous has been found to reform pathological narcissism, and those who are sober but retain characteristics of personality disorders associated with addiction are known in AA as "dry drunks."